cryptogrammer/SustArch/README.md

-SustArch - A case of Watson used for biologically inspired sustainable architecutre design.
+SustArch - A case of Watson used for biologically inspired sustainable architecture design.